ICSResearch/TCS-Net/README.md

 * After that, the reconstructed images, PSNR and SSIM results will be saved to `./reconstructed_images/`.
 ## End ##

 We appreciate your reading and attention.
 For more details about TCS-Net, please refer to our paper.
-And, please feel free to contect us: shen65536@mail.nwpu.edu.cn
+And, please feel free to contact us: shen65536@mail.nwpu.edu.cn